 USS DEYO Image Gallery:

-The photo below was taken by Mr Karl-Heinz Ahles when USS DEYO was inport Norfolk, Va, on May 11, 1999.
+The photo below was taken by Karl-Heinz Ahles and show USS DEYO at Norfolk, Va, on May 11, 1999.

 The photos below were taken by Brian Barton.
 The photo on the left was taken from the stern of USS ARTHUR W. RADFORD (DD 968) and shows DEYO at Norfolk in May 2002.
 The other photos were taken on July 23, 2002, and also show DEYO at Naval Base Norfolk.